Lara VMS

 2% Zn Block Cut-off

 The historical estimate was prepared using wireframe models for zinc thresholds, with grade interpolation completed using the inverse power of distance method.
-The reliability of the historical estimate is considered reasonable, but a qualified person has not completed sufficient work to classify the historical estimate as a current mineral resource and the Company is not treating the historical estimate as a current mineral resource.
-To upgrade the historical resource to a current resource a constrained mineral estimation should be constructed by a qualified person.
-Nova intends to use this work to guide further exploration on the Lara Project.
+The reliability of the historical estimate is considered reasonable, but a Qualified Person has not completed sufficient work to classify the historical estimate as a current mineral resource and the Company is not treating the historical estimate as a current mineral resource.
+To upgrade the historical resource to a current resource a constrained mineral estimation should be constructed by a Qualified Person.
+Nova intends to confirm previous historical results with a 40 hole drill program currently in the planning stage

 Project Details

-The Lara project has seen extensive exploration activity starting in 1981, until 2018.
+The Lara project has seen extensive exploration activity starting in 1981.
 With its easy year-round access, mild weather and close proximity to infrastructure it’s poised to see a resurgence of exploration activity starting in early 2025.
-Nova’s Lara claims currently have some 323 historical diamond drill holes completed for a total of 58,000m, including 23 underground drill holes and 770m of underground workings.
-Historically the focus has been on the Coronation Trend but there exists 3 more zones that warrant further exploration (Randy North zone, Silver Creek zone, 262 zone).
+Nova’s Lara claims currently have some 323 historical diamond drill holes completed for a total of 58,000m, including 23 underground drill holes and 670m of underground workings.
+Historically the focus has been on the Coronation Trend but there exist 3 more zones that warrant further exploration (Randy North zone, Silver Creek zone, 262 zone).

 South facing perspective view of Coronation Zone models with zone numbers assigned to each lens